 Toggling a code breakpoint is a quick method of setting a breakpoint.
-If you are using a C-SPY hardware driver, the default breakpoint type will be used, depending on RAM or ROM memory.
 The following methods are available both in the editor window and in the Disassembly window:

-• Click in the gray left-side margin of the window
+Click in the gray left-side margin of the window

 - Place the insertion point in the C source statement or assembler instruction where you want the breakpoint, and click the Toggle Breakpoint button in the toolbar - Choose Edit>Toggle Breakpoint - Right-click and choose Toggle Breakpoint from the context menu.